modio/modio-construct2-legacy/README.md

 ![C2 Project Variables](img/readme_variables.png?raw=true "Title")

-5) Within the 'ModIO_Download' group, in 'Event sheet 1', there is some disabled code under 'On Zip Loaded' that checks the downloaded zip file for compatibility.
+7) Within the 'ModIO_Download' group, in 'Event sheet 1', there is some disabled code under 'On Zip Loaded' that checks the downloaded zip file for compatibility.
 For Hypnospace, we have a 'config.ini' file that is required to be either in the root folder or one folder deep in the zip file.
 This disabled code checks to make sure that it is present and no more than one folder deep.
 If the config file is at the root of the zip, a folder will be created titled using the mod's mod.io ID number, then the zip unpacked inside it.
 Feel free to re-enable this code and alter it to check that your game's downloaded mods follow the correct formatting for your game.

+8) Test it and modify as you see fit!

 ## Error Codes